 - H.Con.Res.
 182 (104th): Expressing the sense of the Congress regarding the need for the President …

 - H.Res.
 152 (104th): Expressing the sense of the House of Representatives that the President should …

 - H.R.
 1578 (104th): Indian Gaming Regulatory Act Amendments of 1995

-From Jan 1983 to Dec 1998, Torres missed 685 of 8,211 roll call votes, which is 8.3%.
-This is worse than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+From Jan 1983 to Dec 1998, Torres missed 693 of 8,220 roll call votes, which is 8.4%.
+This is much worse than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.